 I have already saved the lives of a number of spiders with it (some of them certainly several times).
 You can use it not only to catch spiders, but also for flies, gnats, wasps or bees.
 Due to the transparent housing, the flies at the window usually only notice late that something is approaching and so it is much easier to catch them than if you try to scare them out with a cloth or sheet of paper.

-The bottom line is that I am glad that I researched "spider catcher" two years ago and found the Snapy.
-It makes catching spiders and other insects super easy and I think I've rarely been so quick in catching and throwing out several harvestmen, because with the Snapy you can quickly pack two, three or four of them and then take them all out together .
+Bottom line, I'm glad I researched "Spider Catcher" two years ago and found the Snapy.
+It makes catching spiders and other insects super easy and I think I've rarely been so quick in catching and throwing out several harvestmen, because with the Snapy you can quickly grab two, three or four of them and then throw them all out together .

 The page contains affiliate links / images: Amazon.de